hyperledger/caliper/docs/v0.3.2/benchmark_fabric_tutorial.md

 ### Channels Object

-Add an object called `channels` to the schema and a property named after your channel name.
+Add an object called `channels` to the schema and a property named after the channel name.
 The default channel name, and the one used in this tutorial, is `mychannel`.
 Under the channel name, add two properties, one called `created` and the other `chaincodes`.

 Set `created` to the boolean variable `true`.
 It should look like this: